Eötvös rule: The Eötvös rule

 The term $\gamma V^{2/3}$ is also referred to as the "molar surface tension" γmol :

 A useful representation that prevents the use of the unit mol−2/3 is given by the Avogadro constant NA :

-As John Lennard-Jones and Corner showed in 1940 by means of the statistical mechanics the constant k′ is nearly equal to the Boltzmann constant.
+As John Lennard-Jones and Corner showed in 1940 by means of statistical mechanics the constant k′ is nearly equal to the Boltzmann constant.

 Water

 For water, the following equation is valid between 0 and 100 °C.

-Historical
+History

 As a student, Eötvös started to research surface tension and developed a new method for its determination.
 The Eötvös rule was first found phenomenologically and published in 1886.
 In 1893 William Ramsay and Shields showed an improved version considering that the line normally passes the temperature axis 6 K before the critical point.
 John Lennard-Jones and Corner published (1940) a derivation of the equation by means of statistical mechanics.
 In 1945 E. A. Guggenheim gave a further improved variant of the equation.